 (and you will understand this as soon as we touch on the subject of its study)

-S.P. - This is a branch of psychological science that studies the patterns of emergence and functioning of socio-psychological phenomena that are the result of the interaction of people as representatives of different communities.
+S.P. is a branch of psychological science that studies the patterns of emergence and functioning of socio-psychological phenomena that are the result of the interaction of people as representatives of different communities.
 (Krysko V. G.)